 - Bring a large cup of water to a boil and remove from heat.

-- If you’re feeling sick, or if you just like the extra heat, add a dash of cayenne.
+- If you’re feeling sick or like the extra heat, add a dash of cayenne.

-I used to add the cayenne all the time, but after I found out about my nightshade allergy I had to start leaving that last part out.
+I used to add the cayenne all the time, but I no longer use it after I found out about my nightshade allergy.

 Best Time To Drink Ginger Tea